MitchellBDavies/zero-downtime-container-rollout/README.md

 - A full rollout deployment (Likely a pipeline that will phase out the remaining old servers for new ones).
 - A rollback system in case the new server is producing higher than expected bugs.
     - Possibly automated watching for server responses, but that's likely beyond the skope of this project.
-- More sofisticated deployment scripts.
+- More sophisticated deployment scripts.
 Currently deployments and configs are hardcoded, but a more dynamic system would be desired.